Tonny-Gu/Tonny-Gu/README.md

 - An enthusiast of
   - Advanced / Weird / Rare / Portable computing devices.
   - Cheap cloud services.
-- A big fan of Splatoon Series (Nintendo).
+- A big fan of Nintendo Splatoon Series.

 Find more ideas and stories in [my blog](https://nekodaemon.com/) if you are interested.